 At the end of that period of time, can I just let the plants rely on nature?

 Yes and no. After a period of time when you have babied them, plants will develop extra strength by going through slight periods of drought or other stress.
 But you certainly don’t want to push them too far.
 In the wild, it isn’t too crucial if a few trees out of a hundred die from some stress.
-But losing just one tree can be very important to the home landscape!
+But losing just one tree can be very important to the home outdoor!

 What are the basic needs of new plants?